 As a student with us, you'll be guided in your career choices and prepared for life after your degree in a variety of ways.
 Workshops and events are organised for you by the School throughout the year and focus on networking, understanding the value of your language skills, hearing from alumni about their career experiences and hosting graduate recruiters who want to hire you.

 We’ll also keep you informed of work/voluntary placements for your time abroad and of any other part-time and volunteering opportunities that you can fit around your studies.

 Study abroad and work placements

 An integral part of your degree is the opportunity to spend a year abroad in a country where your chosen language is spoken.
 It’s the perfect opportunity to immerse yourself in another culture while sharpening and refining your language skills every day.
 For many of our students, it’s the highlight of their degree.

-If you are studying Arabic, Chinese, Japanese, Russian or Thai, you’ll spend your second year abroad and you’ll be studying an intensive language course.
+If you're studying Chinese, Japanese, Russian or Thai, you’ll spend your second year abroad and you’ll be studying an intensive language course.

 Otherwise, you’ll be spending your third year abroad and, depending on your hosting country, you may be able to complete a work placement, undertake a British Council school assistantship or study at one of our partner universities.

-Whatever your options, you’ll gain a new perspective on another cultures and societies across the world.
+Whatever your options, you’ll gain a new perspective on other cultures and societies across the world.

 - Read more about Chinese Residence Abroad